32 Aerodynamics of Finite Wings

 There are no validated theoretical formulas that can be used to calculate the effects of winglets, but one common approach is to use an aspect ratio correction of the form

-(50) \begin{equation*} AR_{\rm eff} = AR \left( 1 + K_{\rm wl} \, \frac{h_{\rm wl}}{s} \right) \end{equation*}
+(50) \begin{equation*} A\!R_{\rm eff} = A\!R \left( 1 + K_{\rm wl} \, \frac{h_{\rm wl}}{s} \right) \end{equation*}

 Winglets increase the effective aspect ratio and reduce the induced drag.

 For a classic Whitcomb winglet, it is usually assumed in Eq.
-50 that K_{\rm wl} = 0.95, at least for preliminary design or aircraft performance estimates.
+50 that K_{\rm wl} = 0.95, at least for preliminary design or airplane performance estimates.
 The lifting or induced component of the drag can then be written as

 (51) \begin{equation*} C_{D_{i}} = \frac{ {C_L}^2}{\pi \, AR_{\rm eff} \, e} \end{equation*}